phra/phra.github.io/posts/amsi.md

 The function responsible to decide if the script is allowed to run or not is called `AmsiScanBuffer`.
 [2]

 For example, PowerShell will call this function every time is about to evaluate any PowerShell scripts.
-The `AmsiScanBuffer` function comes from `amsi.dll`, loaded in the memory process along all the other userspace libraries.
+The `AmsiScanBuffer` function comes from `amsi.dll`, loaded in the memory process along with all the other userspace libraries.
 In fact, `amsi.dll` itself it's a userspace library and this has the consequence of being exposed to a number of attacks.

 ![AMSI Design](../assets/images/amsi-design.png "AMSI Design")